vishwanathovi/personal-blog-2020/content/posts/2020-02-27---My-first-year-of-learning-to-code.md

 ### Last 3 months-(Web developer to Software engineer)

-<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/aNqEFrYVnsS52" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/cat-brighten-yourlaptop-aNqEFrYVnsS52">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/aNqEFrYVnsS52" width="480" height="200" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/cat-brighten-yourlaptop-aNqEFrYVnsS52">via GIPHY</a></p>

 When I quit my last job, I had made sure to save up enough money to take a break of 1–1.5 years to spend time on learning to code.
 So, I was not in a hurry to get a job.
 Along with that, by now I understood the different tech roles that are out there and what kind of skillset are required to get a specific job.

 The bootcamp made me a person who can be a good web developer but nothing was taught that made me close to a software engineer.
-If you are confused about what the difference is, according to my limited knowledge, it is, Web developer: Knows web frameworks, basics of the browser, the server, tools ( version controllers, bundlers, IDEs, etc).
+If you are confused about what the difference is, according to my limited knowledge, it is,
+- Web developer: Knows web frameworks, basics of the browser, the server, tools ( version controllers, bundlers, IDEs, etc).
 Has experience in building applications.

-Software engineer: Knows computer science concepts like algorithm, data structures, networking, database, programming paradigms, design patterns.
+- Software engineer: Knows computer science concepts like algorithm, data structures, networking, database, programming paradigms, design patterns.
 Has experience in coding but not necessarily building complete web applications.

 I decided that I wanted to get into a software engineer role than a web developer role.
 So, I listed down the concepts that need to be covered to clear a software engineer interview and get a job.

 The concepts that I had to prepare were,